tinymce/tinymce-docs/_includes/release-notes/51new-features.md

 ### Format Painter
 The {{site.productname}} 5.1 release includes **Format Painter** 1.2.0.

-**Format Painter** 1.2.0 has been updated to support the mobile platforms.
+**Format Painter** 1.2.0 has been updated to support mobile platforms.
 The **Format Painter** will now function as expected for mobile users.

 This version of **Format Painter** includes a fix to work with the [_Legacy Output_ plugin]({{site.baseurl}}/plugins/legacyoutput/)).